cola98765/Boxing/README.md

 * fix condition actually applying when unpacking
 * added path for pile to define decay on unpiled item (eg TKG flour ingeriting decay from vanilla)
 * added checks for not full food, powder, or liquid items
+* added ability to comment in config file

 **V1.1:**